storesafe/cordova-sqlite-storage/README.md

 - <https://www.toptal.com/mobile/developing-mobile-applications-with-apache-cordova>
 - <http://www.tutorialspoint.com/cordova/index.htm>

 More resources can be found by <https://www.google.com/search?q=cordova+tutorial>.
-There are also some tutorials available on YouTube.
+There are even some tutorials available on YouTube as well.

 In addition, this guide assumes a basic knowledge of some key JavaScript concepts such as variables, function calls, and callback functions.